 How many sessions might I need?
 How long will it take?

-Some people come for 6 sessions, others for a year or more.
-I tend to re-assess with clients every 6 session or so in order to see how you feel you are progressing.
+Some people come for 3 or 4 sessions, others for a year or more.
+I tend to re-assess with clients every 4-6 session or so.

 My aim is not to keep you in therapy for as long as possible, but to enable you to leave feeling stronger and able to cope with life as soon as you feel ready.
 You will probably know when you are ready to bring our sessions to an end.